 Our Story

-Urban Growers Collective (UGC) is a non-profit 501(c)(3) organization that was co-founded by Laurell Sims and Erika Allen in the fall of 2017.
-Working closely with community partners, their approach is to demonstrate the development of community-based food systems and to support communities in developing systems of their own where food is grown, prepared, and distributed within the community itself.
+Urban Growers Collective (UGC) is a non-profit 501(c)(3) organization co-founded by Laurell Sims and Erika Allen in 2017.
+Sims and Allen work closely with community partners to demonstrate the development of community-based food systems.
+Their work also supports communities in developing local systems to grow, prepare, and distribute food within the community itself.

 Our Programming

-Our approach is to build economic opportunity for BIPOC urban growers and makers; mitigate food insecurity; and increase access to high quality, affordable, culturally-affirming, and nutritionally-dense food on Chicago’s South and West Sides.
-As a women- and BIPOC-led organization, healing through food justice is integral to our mission and in our approach to building market opportunities for producers, providing good food for the communities we serve, and throughout our programming.
+UGC works to build economic opportunity for BIPOC urban growers and makers; mitigate food insecurity; and increase access to high quality, affordable, culturally-affirming, and nutritionally-dense food on Chicago’s South and West Sides.
+As a women- and BIPOC-led organization, healing through food justice is integral to our mission and our approach to building market opportunities for producers, providing good food for the communities we serve, and our programming.

 Our core values honor shared leadership and collective decision making; racial, economic, gender, and LGBTQ+ equity; and employee well-being.
 We have witnessed how these values lead to thoughtful, holistic programming and yield environments that create and nourish prosperity.